contiv-experimental/docs/source/2_volplugin.md

 Ensure ceph is fully operational, and that the `rbd` tool works as root.

-1. Upload a tenant policy with `volcli tenant upload tenant1`.
-It accepts the policy from stdin, e.g.: `volcli tenant upload tenant1 < mypolicy.json`
+1. Upload a policy with `volcli policy upload policy1`.
+It accepts the policy from stdin, e.g.: `volcli policy upload policy1 < mypolicy.json`
     * You can find some examples of policy in [systemtests/testdata](https://github.com/contiv/volplugin/tree/master/systemtests/testdata).